ivan-korobkov/pdef/docs/language-guide.md

 Pdef files are organized into packages.
 A package is defined in a `.yaml` file which contains a package name, dependencies, source file names and additional information.
 Package names must start with a latin letter and contain only latin letters, digits and underscores.
 Circular package dependencies are forbidden.
+Dependencies are specified by package names with an optional default path separated by a space.

 Package file:
 ```yaml